SzymonCogiel/Christmas-wishes-messenger-bot/README.md

 https://chromedriver.chromium.org/downloads

-After downloading, make sure that the webdriver version is the same as the chroma version
+After downloading, make sure that the webdriver version is the same as the chroma version (UNIX):
 ```
 chromedriver --version
 ```